Small Apartment Furniture Checklist: Space-Saving Essentials

 Q: How do I make my small apartment look bigger?

 A: Use light colors, mirrors, multi-level lighting, and furniture with exposed legs.
 Keep 30% of floor space clear and utilize vertical storage to draw the eye upward.
+Our small space furniture guide covers placement strategies in detail above.

 Q: Should I buy a dining table for a studio apartment?

 A: Choose a drop-leaf or expandable table that seats 2 daily but expands for guests.
 Wall-mounted fold-down tables work well for extremely tight spaces.
+See our folding dining table guide for the best options.

 Q: What furniture should I avoid in small apartments?